 This was the first house in Ipswich to have a third story, which was removed by Daniel Noyes around 1768 after he bought the house.
 He replaced the windows and restored the aging house throughout.
 Daniel Noyes served the town as school master, post master, a member of the Committee of Correspondence and Inspection in the Revolution, delegate to the Provincial Congress, and Register of Probate.

-In 1962 the Appleton House was purchased by Exxon, so they could build a gas station on the site.
+In 1962 the Appleton House was purchased by the Standard Oil Company, which intended to build a gas station on the site.
 The Ipswich Heritage Trust was formed in an attempt to purchase it for preservation.
 After intensive efforts they succeeded, and the house is now protected by a covenant.
 This was the first successful effort to preserve historic structures in Ipswich, and laid the ground for future covenants and formation of the Ipswich Historical Commission.
 Only by the intervention of a few dedicated people was this historic home saved.
 It now serves as the Professional Building.”

 Permission to demolish the house and allow construction of the service station was placed on the shoulders of the selectmen, and the Old Town Hall was packed one evening at a hearing.